JstRelax/web-www-v2/content/newsroom/articles/securing-the-digital-world-no-we-don-t-steal-credentials.en.md

 ---
 **Nov 19, 2024** by [Serena de Pater](https://www.divd.nl/who-we-are/team/people/serena-de-pater/)

+### Do we leak credentials?

+No, we don’t leak credentials.
+Our goal is to make the digital world safer by reporting vulnerabilities we discover in digital systems to those who can address them.
+We do this by identifying new zero-day vulnerabilities, scanning for known CVEs, and, thanks to our extensive network and strong connections in the cybersecurity community, acting on tips from our peers when necessary.
+Occasionally, we receive tips about so-called leaked credentials.
+One example of such a case is [DIVD-2020-00013](https://csirt.divd.nl/cases/DIVD-2020-00013/).

+{{< callout type="info" >}}

 ### Are leaked credentials a security vulnerability?

 Yes, leaked credentials can be considered an example of a cybersecurity vulnerability.
 Both leaked credentials and vulnerabilities (CVE’s) can be exploited by cybercriminals.
 A leaked credential set often leads to security breaches or attacks, just as an unpatched vulnerability can be exploited to gain unauthorized access or cause damage.

-### Do we steal credentials?

-No, we don’t steal credentials.
-Our goal is to make the digital world safer by reporting vulnerabilities we discover in digital systems to those who can address them.
-We do this by identifying new zero-day vulnerabilities, scanning for known CVEs, and, thanks to our extensive network and strong connections in the cybersecurity community, acting on tips from our peers when necessary.
-Occasionally, we receive tips about so-called leaked credentials.
-One example of such a case is [DIVD-2020-00013](https://csirt.divd.nl/cases/DIVD-2020-00013/).
+{{< /callout >}}

 ### Our first case of leaked credentials

 At the end of November 2021, cybercriminals were involved in a phishing campaign where they impersonated the videoconferencing platform Zoom.
 If a victim fell for this scam and entered their personal credentials, those credentials got stolen by criminals.

-While researching this phishing campaign, a researcher from a partner organisation discovered that the phishing infrastructure accidentally leaked the illegally captured usernames and passwords, because they were stored in improperly secured directories.
-This way, not only the cybercriminals had access to the stolen credentials, but they were accessible to the public as well.
+While researching this phishing campaign, a researcher from a partner organization discovered that the phishing infrastructure accidentally leaked the illegally captured usernames and passwords, because they were stored in improperly secured directories.
+This way, not only the cybercriminals had access to the credentials, but they were accessible to the public as well.
 The leaked credentials were downloaded from the internet.
 After connecting and collaborating with our partners, our CSIRT received the Dutch part (386 credentials) of the harvested credentials, so that we could inform potential victims.

-### What do we do with stolen and leaked credentials?
+### What do we do with leaked credentials?

 When a breach involves a relatively small number of accounts (approximately fewer than two million email addresses), we inform the affected individuals [directly](https://www.divd.nl/warningemail/).
 For larger breaches, we create two types of data summaries or ‘extracts’.